To make money online, get a website then sell something.

 - Technical challenges and glitches can occur.

 Selling digital products is one of the best ways to make money online.
 They are easy to produce and distribute.
-To start, create content on your blog, podcast or YouTube channel.
-Note what your followers need and create a digital product to meet that need.
+To start, create content on your website, blog, podcast or YouTube channel.
+Pay attention to what your followers need.
+Create a digital product to meet that need.

 4. Physical products